af83/sponges/README.md

 [![Gem
 Version](https://fury-badge.herokuapp.com/rb/sponges.png)](http://badge.fury.io/rb/sponges)

-When I build workers, I want them to be like an army of spongebobs, always stressed and eager to work. `sponges` helps you build this army of sponges, to control them, and, well, to kill them gracefully.
-Making them stressed and eager to work is your job. :)
+When I build workers, I want them to be much like an army of spongebobs: always stressed and eager to work. `sponges` helps you with building this army of sponges, controling them, and, well, eventually killing them gracefully.
+Hum, naking them stressed and eager to work would still be your job :)

 Basically, sponges is a ruby supervisor that forks processes and controls their execution and termination.
-For example the following will start a supervision daemon and 8 processes of  "a_worker".
+For example, the following will start a supervision daemon and 8 processes of "a_worker":

 ```bash
 ruby a_worker.rb start -d -s 8
 ```
-If you kill the supervisor it will cleanly terminate the child processes.
+If you kill the supervisor, it will cleanly terminate its child processes.

 Internally, `sponges` strongly relies on Unix signals.